acrolinx/acrolinx-coding-guidance/topics/checking-features.md

 * Uses:
     + It's not always feasible to automate a check on an event.
-    + If you use an interactive integration option, you still might want to occasionally check your content as a whole.
+    + If you use an interactive integration, you still might want to occasionally check your content as a whole.
-    + Automatically check your content after updating terminology or guidelines.
+    + Automatically check your content after you update terminology or guidelines.
-    + A suite of dashboards helps you assess performance, pinpoint problems, and improve your content.
+    + A suite of dashboards helps you assess performance, identify problems, and improve your content.
 * Connection:
     + CMS backend connects directly to Acrolinx.
     + Use an automation SDK.